Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Depth: L -Layer Composition as Hierarchical Conditional Priors

 \subsection{Multi-head attention, residual pathways, and normalization}

-The statements in Section~\ref{sec:deep_hierarchy} were written for a generic causal layer map $g^{(\ell)}_t(\cdot)$ to keep notation light.
-We now briefly connect this abstraction to a standard transformer block with multi-head attention, MLP, residual connections, and normalization.
+The statements in this section were written for a generic causal layer map $g^{(\ell)}_t(\cdot)$ to keep notation light.
+We now briefly connect this abstraction to a standard transformer block with multi-head attention, MLPs, residual connections, and normalization.

 A typical pre-norm transformer block (one layer) can be written schematically as

 where $\mathrm{MHA}^{(\ell)}$ denotes masked (causal) multi-head self-attention and $\mathrm{LN}$ is layer normalization.
 In our latent-noise view, we can introduce stochasticity at the layer output via